PAST2212/domainthreat/README.md

 # domainthreat
-Daily Domain Monitoring for Brands and Mailing Domains
+Daily Domain Monitoring for Brands and Mailing Domain Names

 This is my first Project on Github.